mozilla/mozmill-ci/README.md

 The higher the priority value, the higher the priority the job will have in the queue.
 For example, mozilla-central_endurance will have a value of 340 (300 + 40) and will therefore be executed before mozilla-aurora_endurance, which will have a value of 240 (200 + 40).

+## Merging branches
+The main development on the Mozmill CI code happens on the master branch.
+In not yet specified intervals we are merging changesets into the staging branch.
+It is used for testing all the new features before those go live on production.
+When running those merge tasks you will have to obey the following steps:

+1. Select the appropriate target branch
+2. Run 'git rebase master' for staging or 'git rebase staging' for production
+3. Merge the changes with 'git merge master' for staging or 'git merge staging' for production
+4. Ensure that the Jenkins patch can be applied by running 'patch -p1 <config/%BRANCH%/jenkins.patch'

+Once the changes have been landed you will have to update the staging or production machines.
+Run the following steps:

+1. Run 'git reset --hard' to remove the locally applied patch
+2. Pull the latest changes with 'git pull'
+3. Apply the Jenkins patch with 'patch -p1 <config/%BRANCH%/jenkins.patch'
+4. Restart Jenkins

 ## Running on-demand tests
 1. Navigate to your Jenkins instance: http://IP:8080
 2. Open the +admin tab and look for the 'trigger-ondemand' row